minetonight/darts-window-cricket/roadmap.md

 v   )) 3.0.0 - undo opponents turn was adding extra phantom scores. v   )) 3.0.0 - replay end kicks you out to homescreen, not to history
     )) read text - "list index out of range" on my phone, for non-first file.
-Depends on export feature ))
+Depends on export feature v   )) double tap to use a list item in replays or stats ))